Tomfx03/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS

- To  desgin all the flipflops using verilog and validating their functionality using their functional tables
+ To  desgin all the flipflops using verilog and validating their functionality using their functional tables.